Commercial content | New Customers Only | 18+

 Big Buck and Lady Rebecca are the only two horses that have managed to win the race multiple times.
 Big Buck did that in 2009 and 2012, whereas Lady Rebecca triumphed on three consecutive occasions — between 1999 and 2001.
 In each of these races, Norman Williamson was riding the seven-time winner at Cheltenham.

 Keep in mind that only a small percentage of the winning horses here actually go on and win Cheltenham.
-Therefore, make sure you do your research before you place your bets.
 That aside, Festival Trials Day is a brilliant day full of exciting races and thrilling action.